guumaster/restify-echo-server/README.md

 * `delay` amount of milliseconds to delay the response.
 * `throw` type of restify error to throw. (ex: BadRequest, InternalError, etc)
 * `msg` when `throw` parameter is present, the error message to use.
+* `json` send the response body you want to receive in the response.
+* `meta` boolean to get a full response or only the body payload.
+Defaults to `true`.

 ## TODO